huggingface/transformers/docs/source/main_classes/trainer.rst

 - `Blog posts <https://www.microsoft.com/en-us/research/search/?q=deepspeed>`__

-Finally, please, remember that, HuggingFace :class:`~transformers.Trainer` only integrates DeepSpeed, therefore if you have any problems or questions with regards to DeepSpeed usage, please, file an issue with `DeepSpeed github
+Finally, please, remember that, HuggingFace :class:`~transformers.Trainer` only integrates DeepSpeed, therefore if you have any problems or questions with regards to DeepSpeed usage, please, file an issue with `DeepSpeed GitHub
 <https://github.com/microsoft/DeepSpeed/issues>`__.